Educational TV intentionally rooted in early learning research and racial equity is integral to school readiness and success.

 - “Beneficial effects of television programs with academic and prosocial messages have long been documented.
 Preschool children who view academically oriented television programs are often better prepared for school and are often even better students when they attend high school.” - Lessons from Children’s Television, Calvert et al. (2003)

-Television and general media consumption is highest among children of color, indicating the value in creating educational television programming that is accessible and relatable to these communities.
+Television and general media consumption is highest among BIPOC children, indicating the value in creating educational television programming that is accessible and relatable to these communities.

 - “Black and Hispanic children consume nearly 4½ hours more media daily...
 Some of the largest differences are in TV viewing: Black children spend nearly 6 hours and Hispanics just under 5½ hours, compared to roughly 3½ hours a day for White youth.” - Generation M2 Study, The Kaiser Family Foundation (2010)